gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 .. py:function:: image * n

     | Create a new image by multiplying the brightness of each pixel by n.
+    | Make sure the resulting Image object has integer values.

+.. py:function:: image / n

+    | Create a new image by dividing the brightness of each pixel by n.
+    | Make sure the resulting Image object has integer values.

 | In the code below, image **img_m9** have pixels of brightness 9.
 | An image with brightness 1 is first created from that, then other brightnesses can be easily set.